_45A7566

 Rules for preparation and presentation

-The number of portions to be prepared will depend on the number of the members of the jury, with one extra portion for the photography.
+The number of tasting portions to be prepared will depend on the number of members of the jury.
+One portion must always be set aside for a photograph.

 Presentation to the judges

-The cooking stations for each team and their performing order will be decided by a draw to be done in front of the competing teams.
-However, the Organization reserves the right to modify that order in case it is considered necessary for logistical reasons / or use of the equipment.
+The cooking stations for each team and their performing order will be decided by a draw to be done in front of all the competing teams.

 Service to the judges: